eXTReMe Tracker

 36RCW#1, YELLOW TO DARK BROWN

 Yellow is a family of related colors.
-Two transparent yellows, orange/side and brown/side (a yellow oxide hue) both go to bright yellow.
+Two transparent yellows, orange/side and brown/side (a yellow oxide hue) both tint to bright yellow.
 Opaque iron oxides cover the whole range of yellow, umber's and ochers are oxides.
 Burnt brown, raw brown, French ocher, yellow ocher, gold ocher and many in between.
 Amberg yellow oxide is the brightest yellow ocher oxide.
 A great color run by the Iron element!

 Hooray for Iron's opaques and Nickel Azo's transparent oils and Tartrazine Azo for water-based paints.
 Congratulations to the winners of the Yellow Color Award from the RCW.
-I know it's been done before by the Byzantine's in the Dark Ages durning their First Golden Age of Byzantine, Pictura Translucida paintings but these winning pigments are permanent and tested in buon fresco.
+I know it's been done before by the Byzantine's in the Dark Ages during their First Golden Age of Byzantine, Pictura Translucida paintings but these winning pigments are permanent and tested in buon fresco.

 So there are many ways for yellow to reach brown when you include the transparent and opaque yellows plus the dual-toned transparent browns that tint to ochers and yellows.